 numbers.
 This is called classfull routing.

+vector.
 In RIP, the maximum hop count allowed is 15 hops.
-A hop count of 16 is
+A hop count

-considered as unreachable.
-An RIP router determines the path to the
+of 16 is considered as unreachable.
+An RIP router determines the path

-destination based on the on the amount of hops it takes to reach the
+to the destination based on the on the amount of hops it takes to reach

-destination.
-If it had two different ways to reach the destination, it will
+the destination.
+If it had two different ways to reach the destination,

-simply send the packet via the shortest path (minimum hop count), regardless
+it will simply send the packet via the shortest path (minimum hop count),

-of the connection speed.
-This is commonly known as pinhole congestion.
+regardless of the connection speed.
+This is commonly known as pinhole

-the lowest metric value) to a destination.
-After updating its routing table,
+with the lowest metric value) to a destination.
+After updating its routing

-the router immediately begins transmitting routing updates to inform
+table, the router immediately begins transmitting routing updates to

-neighbors of the change.
-These updates are sent independently of the
+inform neighbors of the change.
+These updates are sent independently

-regularly scheduled updates that RIP routers send.
-In RIP, update packets
+of the regularly scheduled updates that RIP routers send.
+In RIP, update

 75. Router Memory Components: